How do I attend the Tennessee Law Enforcement Training Academy (TLETA)?

 the address where you want the transcript mailed

-What are the requirements are for an officer coming from another state that would like to be hired as an officer in TN?
+What are the requirements for an officer coming from another state that would like to be hired as an officer in TN?

 What if I was a previously certified TN officer but have had a break in service?